New York Times beats Trump slump

-NEW YORK, Aug 4 (Reuters Breakingviews) - The New York Times’ (NYT.N) epic 2020 was always going to be hard to beat .
-The newspaper’s second-quarter results on Wednesday showed the slowest digital subscription growth in three years read more , with only 142,000 paying customers added.
+NEW YORK (Reuters Breakingviews) - The New York Times’ epic 2020 was always going to be hard to beat.
+The newspaper’s second-quarter results on Wednesday showed the slowest digital subscription growth in three years, with only 142,000 paying customers added.
 That’s a far cry from the record numbers who signed up last year thanks to U.S. President Donald Trump’s attempt to win a second term in the White House and Covid-19 coverage.
 Yet there was enough good news to drive shares up 10%.

 Take advertising, normally a dismal affair for newspapers.
 Digital advertising jumped 80% from a year earlier while print ad revenue rose 40%.
 In total, the Times made $113 million from ad sales.
 True, 2020 was a low point when brands halted spending.
 But digital ad revenue was up more than a fifth compared with the second quarter of 2019.
 Courting Madison Avenue is helping the Times cope with the Trump slump.
 (By Jennifer Saba)